 Also, they mirrored the shot of the taxi to put it on the right side of the street.
-They’ve done this same thing numerous times in Yugioh and Mew Mew Power, so I assume this will be a constant thing.
-Gotta keep those American kids from driving their cars that they can drive on the wrong side of the street.
+They’ve done this same thing numerous times in Yu-Gi-Oh and Mew Mew Power, so I assume this will be a constant thing.
+Gotta keep those American kids who can totally drive from driving on the wrong side of the street.
 Oh and as for everyone in other English-speaking countries who drive on the left side, enjoy your increased car accident tally.

 The sign on the side of Aiko’s house is completely removed.
 I can’t even tell what it says.